There’s been a lot of buzz about corporate wellness programs lately, with many studies confirming the success of these programs. Optum Health*

 The types of employee wellness programs vary per size of the business, with most companies focusing on teaching their employees how to make healthy lifestyle choices.
 These programs encourage workers to stay healthy by offering preventative screenings, health and stress management programs, on-site fitness centers, yoga classes, healthy snacks and more.

-Lauren Reese, Wellbeing Manager at AmTrust describes AmTrust’s wellbeing program, “AmTrust’s well-being program uses a holistic model that considers five key dimensions of an individual’s health and happiness.
+Sara Warner, Senior Benefits Analyst at AmTrust Financial and AmWell administrator, describes AmTrust’s wellbeing program, “AmTrust’s well-being program uses a holistic model that considers five key dimensions of an individual’s health and happiness.
 This model helps employees proactively measure and address risks in each area.
 Our model also prioritizes employee connection to each other and to the organization.
 As a result, employees feel more engaged at work and in their everyday life because the whole-person is supported.
 This creates healthy and happy employees, drives productivity, boosts morale, reduces absenteeism and aids in quicker recovery when accidents do occur.”

 study showed that obese workers were more likely to experience injuries that resulted in higher disability payments and a greater likelihood of permanent disability.